krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

 ## Full Nextion Handler instruction set
 If you want full control of how your Nextion UI looks and interacts with HA, then you can use the full Nextion Handler framework (that the Widget UI is based on) and include its instructions in your own  Nextion HMI files.
 Full details of the this framework, and the instruction set it makes available to program HA interactions into your HMI files, are documented [in HA_NEXTION_HANDLER_INSTRUCTIONS.md](/HA_NEXTION_HANDLER_INSTRUCTIONS.md).
+The are also resources below to assist with building attractive and effective user interfaces for your project - some of these will be useful to those designing graphics and touch interactions in their own HMI projects (not just on NSPanels or using Nextion Handler).

 **Screnshot examples of some pages in a customised Nextion Handler UI:**